laserdiscbisque/laserdiscbisque/README.md

 Hi, I’m @laserdiscbisque, an Electrical and Computer Engineering Technology student.

 Because this is the Github profile of someone trying to learn, I've done something a little odd: where applicable, I've attached my own perceived skill-level to things below.
+If the detail seems a bit much, it's because I mean to use my profile as log/journal for my professional development and some ongoing work such as repairing computers for my friends and colleagues, in addition to the usual repo hosting.

 ### School